petercole-401-advanced-javascript/notes/README.md

 **Version**: 1.0.0

 ## Overview
-Using a 'notes' script within the Terminal, store a string directly from the command line to be read later
+Create a command line application using Node.js called notes which will allow the user to specify a note (words) to be added to a database

 ## Getting Started
 Fork repo and npm init to load dependencies